juliendenize/eztorch/docs/source/get_started/examples/pretrain/pretrain_r3d18_SCE_kinetics200.md

   video_path_prefix: ${.datadir}
 ```

-For a video datamodule, it needs to be specified the decoder, along with its parameters, used which can be Pyav, or the raw frames decoder, ...
-For this example we use the raw frames decoder.
+For a video datamodule, it needs to be specified the decoder used such as Pyav, frames etc., along with its parameters.
+For this example, we use the frames decoder.

 ```yaml
 datamodule: